 Companies that develop and manufacture medical devices, therapeutics and pharmaceuticals are exposed to risk at each phase of development.
 An unexpected event can prevent the next big advancement from ever going to market.
-Life science executives must navigate contractual, legal and operation risk as they evolve.
+Life science executives must navigate contractual, legal and operational risk as they evolve.
 Here is a list of insurance coverage that is recommend at each stage of development.

 Coverage During Discovery/Preclinical Stages